joola/joola/README.md

 <img src="http://i.imgur.com/Kx6l8s3.png" alt="joola.io logo" title="joola.io" align="right" />

-[joola.io][22] is a realtime data analytics and visualization framework.
+[joola.io][22] is a real-time data analytics and visualization framework.
 Some of the main benefits of using joola.io include:

 1. Integrate existing data-sources to correlate, analyze and visualize data.
 2. Stores relevant data in a unique caching layer enabling scalable, rapid response times to queries and requests.